-If we say no to all or part of your Level 1 appeal, your appeal will automatically go on to Level 2.
-The Level 2 appeal is conducted by an independent review organization that is not connected to us.
+If we do not dismiss your case but say no to all or part of your Level 1 appeal, your appeal will automatically go on to Level 2.
+The Level 2 appeal is conducted by an Independent Review Entity that is not connected to us.

-- You do not need to do anything to start a Level 2 appeal.
-Medicare rules require we automatically send your appeal to Level 2 if we do not fully agree with your Level 1 appeal. - See Section 6.4 of this chapter for more information about Level 2 appeals.
+- Your case will be automatically sent to the independent review organization for a Level 2 appeal - you do not have to do anything.
+The independent review organization will mail you a notice to confirm they received your Level 2 appeal. - See Section 6.4 of this chapter for more information about Level 2 appeals.

-If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal (Section 10 in this chapter explains the Level 3, 4, and 5 appeals processes).
+If you are not satisfied with the Level 2 appeal decision, you may be able to continue through additional levels of appeal (Section 10 in this chapter explains the Level 3, 4, and 5 appeals processes).